evidence-dev/sqltools-bigquery-driver/README.md

 # SQLTools BiqQuery Driver

+NOTE: This driver is still a work in progress.
+There are currently bugs and unimplemented features.

 A Visual Studio Code extension which extends the [SQLTools extension](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools), with a driver to work with Google BigQuery.

 ![Connect DB](docs/images/connect-db.gif)